-WRM Statement on the WTO Ministerial Conference, Seattle November 30-December 3, 1999
+The WTO and the future of forests - WRM Statement to the WTO Ministerial Conference

+Seattle, November 30 - December 3, 1999

 The WTO and the future of forests

 When the 1992 Earth Summit took place, it seemed as though governments had finally recognized that the world's environment was in trouble and that something needed to be done to save it.
 A number of important conventions were agreed upon regarding biodiversity, desertification and climate change, while forest conservation was taken up by the UN Commission on Sustainable Development.
 Although economic interest was present in all those processes, it seemed to be in relative balance with environmental concerns.
 But now the World Trade Organization has taken over the scenario and -unless opposition shows sufficient strength- will wipe out all the positive -though weak- steps taken during the past seven years for the protection of the environment.